 The Commission intends to update its review of the pipeline integrity management and emergency response procedural manuals on a five-year basis.

-In September 2014, the Commission requested reporting from ATCO and Apex with respect to risk identification, integrity inspections, overpressure protection and pipeline water crossings.
+In September 2014, the AUC requested reporting from ATCO and Apex with respect to risk identification, integrity inspections, overpressure protection and pipeline water crossings.
 Responses were received in November 2014.
-In February 2015 the Commission requested further information from ATCO and Apex respecting overpressure protection.
+In February 2015 the AUC requested further information from ATCO and Apex respecting overpressure protection.
 In December 2015, additional responses were submitted.
 ATCO Pipelines indicated in November 2016 that it was finalizing its investigation at several sites.
 In February 2017, ATCO pipelines confirmed that adequate overpressure protection is in place at all sites and that it will be re-verified annually.

 In March 2016, the AUC requested ATCO Pipelines and Apex Utilities Inc. to ensure that substandard pipe materials and installation practices such as identified in National Energy Board safety advisories have not occurred and are prevented.
 Both utilities provided responses in June 2016 confirming that their installations were appropriate and providing their associated design and installation processes.